-Use the queue command to show the software queuing of the traffic flows that are not ATM.
+Use the queue command to show the software queuing of the traffic flows .

-The following list defines the terms used in displaying the non-ATM software queues:
+The following list defines the terms used in displaying software queues:

 Quota Amount of bandwidth reserved.
 Originally, best-effort (B.E.) has all the quotas.
 When a reservation is made, the reserved bandwidth (b/w) is shifted from the B.E. quota to the QoS quota.